10 Plants Toxic to Dogs: The Silent Threat in Your Garden

 8. Oleander

-But oleanders are also poison for dogs.
-In fact, every inch of the oleander plant can cause a dog a range of problems- from the flower petals to the pointed, long leaves.
+Every inch of the oleander plant can cause a dog a range of problems- from the flower petals to the pointed, long leaves.
+As other plants toxic to dogs, the oleander is mistaken to be safe for pets due to how common they are among many households.

 “Like lily of the valley, oleander also contains cardiac glycosides,” Dr. Stern says, adding that dogs that ingest oleander will exhibit symptoms ranging from changes in heart rate to diarrhea to drooling.
 Some dogs even die from oleander poisoning, says Dr. Stern.